How to measure collaboration in software development?

 Software developers apply their knowledge to deliver desired outcomes.
 They discover knowledge about "what" tangible output to produce and how to produce it.

-Collaboration is a knowledge discovery process that acquires missing information only from personal sources.
+Collaboration is a knowledge discovery process that acquires missing information from personal sources.
 It enables developers to share their knowledge and discover new information that they wouldn't have found on their own.

 To measure the efficiency of collaboration, we need to measure the efficiency of knowledge discovery.
 The more efficient the knowledge discovery process, the more efficient the collaboration.